Arto1234/asm_repo/README.md

 1. Raspberry Pi 3 GPIO mode settings' verifying.
 2. Program that reads events from certain GPIO inputs and calculates their amount per time frame.

-I may do the Part 3 with C (considering also asm).
+I may do the events reading part with C (considering also asm).

 Arto Rasimus 2 May 2021